 “The most important thing is to show decisiveness and to do this collectively.
 Meaning producers, suppliers and the government have to work together.
 Sharing knowledge and innovative solutions are paramount!
 With the current technologies, especially in the field of artificial intelligence, it is possible to quickly test in business situations whether solutions work.
 Ideas must be put into practice as quickly as possible.
 This requires a lot of trust in each other and in the technology.”

-What do you see as the biggest opportunity for innovations and to achieve the goals of the Climate Agreement?
+What do you see as the biggest opportunity for innovations?

 “The greatest opportunity (and strength) will lie in the fact that innovations should not only contribute to the objectives of the Climate Agreement, but also to the growth of companies.
 This will create a win-win that will accelerate the achievement of these objectives.
 Creating urgency is essential too.
 No more endlesss research, but short cycles of putting knowledge into practice with feedback from the industry.”